 Why Agile Engineering is the Future of Product Design

-Agile Engineering is a popular process in software development, but few hardware teams apply these practices to develop physical products.
-For many hardware teams, implementing Agile Engineering practices saves time and money and improves the end product.
+Agile engineering is a popular process in software development, but few hardware teams apply these practices to develop physical products.
+For many hardware teams, implementing agile product development and engineering practices save time and money and improves the end product.

 Rather than start with a lengthy requirements phase that covers the entire span of the project, requirements are created as the team works.
 Requirements are specific and tied to user value.
 By testing features and new builds, teams verify if they are solving user problems and developing the right product.